-Where Sale and Davys School are utilising volunteers, we will continue to follow the checking and risk assessment process as set out in paragraphs 167 to 172 of KCSIE.
+Where the school is utilising volunteers, we will continue to follow the checking and risk assessment process as set out in paragraphs 167 to 172 of KCSIE.
 Under no circumstances will a volunteer who has not been checked be left unsupervised or allowed to work in regulated activity.

-Sale and Davys School will continue to follow the legal duty to refer to the DBS anyone who has harmed or poses a risk of harm to a child or vulnerable adult.
+Sir James Knott Nursery School will continue to follow the legal duty to refer to the DBS of anyone who has harmed or poses a risk of harm to a child or vulnerable adult.
 Full details can be found at paragraph 163 of KCSIE.

-Sale and Davys School will continue to consider and make referrals to the Teaching Regulation Agency (TRA) as per paragraph 166 of KCSIE and the TRA's 'Teacher misconduct advice for making a referral.
+Sir James Knott Nursery School will also continue to consider and make referrals to the Teaching Regulation Agency (TRA) as per paragraph 166 of KCSIE and the TRA's 'Teacher misconduct advice for making a referral.

-During the COVID-19 period all referrals should be made by emailing Misconduct.Teacher@education.gov.uk
+During the COVID-19 period all referrals should be made by emailing

+Misconduct.Teacher@education.gov.uk

 Whilst acknowledging the challenge of the current National emergency, it is essential from a safeguarding perspective that any school is aware, on any given day, which staff/volunteers will be in the school or college, and that appropriate checks have been carried out, especially for anyone engaging in regulated activity.
-As such, Sale and Davys will continue to keep the single central record (SCR) up to date as outlined in paragraphs 148 to 156 in KCSIE.
+As such, the school will continue to keep the single central record (SCR) up to date as outlined in paragraphs 148 to 156 in KCSIE.

-Online Safety in Schools and Colleges
+Online safety in schools and colleges

-Sale and Davys School will continue to provide a safe environment, including online.
+Sir James Knott Nursery School will continue to provide a safe environment, including online.
 This includes the use of an online filtering system.

-Where students are using computers in school, appropriate supervision will be in place.
+Where pupils are using computers in school, appropriate supervision will be in place.